Common Upwork Proposal Mistakes: competitive niche, applying alongside too many other proposals, not crafting custom proposal and profile

 But the same can be written as

 “I make websites that get more traffic from Google because they are SEO friendly.”

-First one is a feature of what you offer but the second one is a benefit of what client gets.
+The first one is a feature of what you offer.
+The second one is the benefit of what the client gets.

 Readers who read this article also read …